 Merida is the capital and the largest city in Yucatan state.
 Like most colonial cities, Merida features broad central plazas and beautiful cathedrals.
 Narrow streets are safe and squeaky clean with picturesque facades.
 We walked around in the evening and the next morning.

 WHAT TO SEE:

 - Plaza Grande – Surrounded by architectural marvels, like the Cathedral and Government Palace.
-Only place where you can find WiFi.
+The only place where you can find WiFi.

 - San Ildefonso Cathedral, one of the oldest churches in Latin America.

-- Plaza Santa Lucia, a neighbourly hub where locals come to socialise and
+- Plaza Santa Lucia, a neighborly hub where locals come to socialize and

 - Pasejo Montejo, a wide tree-lined avenue.

 On Sundays, city plazas come to life with locals enjoying cultural events, folkloric dancing, and tented markets.
 We experienced also these events, FIESTA!

 We slept in one beautiful place.
 We slept in the hacienda.
 I was dreaming about this all my trip.